 This is a dark-roast with definite notes of nut and fruit.
 This means that it’s a great option for anyone who’s not afraid of something bold, and it’s sure to pack a punch.
 Kicking Horse makes sure to let customers know that this coffee was roasted in the Rocky Mountains – there’s no real reason that this should affect the flavor.
 But it is worth knowing that these beans come from Central and South America.

-If you’re looking for a classic Italian flavor, this is a great option to explore.
-These beans have been roasted in the traditional Italian style – and this means that they are uniquely dark and rich.
+If you’re looking for a classic Italian flavor, the Lavazza Dek is a great option to explore.
+These beans are roasted in the traditional Italian style – and this means that they are uniquely dark and rich.
 They are most well suited for use in an espresso machine – but if you grind them properly, they’ll do well with any other brewing method also.

 We love that Lavazza has been able to roast these beans to peak flavor, while also ensuring that they do not become too oily.
 In general, oil is a good feature of well-roasted beans – it helps to produce great crema – but excess oil can be annoying and may clog up your machines.
 So it’s always wonderful to find a bean like this one.

-Next up, is our top pick for pre-ground decaf coffee.
+Next up is another pre-ground option.
 Not only is this Verena Street roast conveniently pre-ground, it is also decaffeinated using the Swiss Water process – which is one of the most natural and gentle processing methods.
 There are no complicated solvents used in the production of this bean, and for this reason, we think this is a great choice for anyone who needs the convenience of pre-ground, but doesn’t want to sacrifice any careful preparation.

 Verena Street is a small roasting company based in Iowa – and this particular roast does well in replicating some Midwestern type of simplicity.
 Expect some notes of vanilla, but mostly just a good solid cup of coffee.